 If you’re certain that what you’re trademarking will pass the rules for registration, then the standard online trademark registration rate is £170.

-There are 45 of these classes to choose from, and the more of them you want your trademark to apply to, the more additional costs you will incur.
-Each class you add will cost an extra £25.
+There are 45 of these classes to choose from, and the more of them you want your trademark to apply to, the more additional costs you’ll incur.
+Each class you add will cost an extra £50.

 How long does trademarking a company last?

-Trademark, copyright & patent – what’s the difference?
+Trademark, copyright, and patent – what’s the difference?

 Patents protect new inventions.
-These are the most complicated, long-winded and expensive form of protection to obtain, usually taking about five years and costing upwards of £4,000 – but are worth pursuing if you have a groundbreaking technological breakthrough.
+These are the most complicated, long-winded and expensive form of protection to obtain, usually taking about five years and costing upwards of £4,000.
+That said, they’re worth pursuing if you have a ground-breaking technological breakthrough.